-Seeing a city isn’t necessarily confined the main tour sites; understanding the cultural history of food is equally, if not more fulfilling.
-With Eating Italy, discovering the lesser know neighbourhoods with a seasoned guide indulging in traditional Italian fare over four salivating hours is an authentic way to get to know Rome.
+Seeing a city isn’t necessarily confined the main tourist sites; understanding the cultural history of food is equally, if not more fulfilling.
+With Eating Italy, discovering the lesser known neighbourhoods with a seasoned guide indulging in traditional Italian fare over four salivating hours is an authentic way to get to know Rome.
 The food features most plus some non-foodie locations are discovered too.
-In the end you’ll not only be a Romana culinary expert but your belly will be more than satisfied too.
+In the end, you’ll not only be a Romana culinary expert but your belly will be more than satisfied too.

 Learn to cook in Rome with Nonna Bruna Watch here

 Food tours in Florence and Rome run 6-days a week.

 Tours also run in Amsterdam, Prague and London with more tours in Rome in the Trastevere neighbourhood.